manifoldailearning/mlops-with-aws-datascientists/Section-9-CodeDeploy/CODEDEPLOY.md

 - Create a Service Role for CodeDeploy and assign Codedeploy policy
 - Create CodeDeployment Group and assign IAM role created above
 - Do necessary settings and create Code Deployment
-- Now validate in EC2 after few seconds to see whether codeDeploy agent has been installed `sudo service codedeploy-agent status`
 - Run the Deployment
 - Verify whether the website is working (Make sure to check the security group of ec2 instance)
 ```